Show more

 To keep things simple, we’ll focus on ANPR system components that are available at Adaptive Recognition.
 These are:

-Additional elements comprising more complex ANPR systems, such as induction loops, barriers, etc., will be mentioned at the end of the article.
+Additional elements comprising more complex ANPR systems, such as induction loops and barriers in access control systems, will be mentioned at the end of the article.

 ANPR System Components by Adaptive Recognition